-Hemolytic disease of the fetus and newborn (HDFN) is a condition characterized by the destruction of fetal red blood cells (RBC) and anemia.
-It is commonly caused by a Rhesus (Rh) and ABO incompatibility between the mother and fetus, although other blood incompatibilities also exist.
-In Rhesus incompatibility, maternal IgG antibodies form after maternal exposure to fetal Rh-positive blood during birth or pregnancy-related complications (e.g., fetomaternal hemorrhage).
-The initial pregnancy is not affected; however, consecutive pregnancies are at risk of fetal hemolysis and, in severe cases, intrauterine hydrops fetalis.
-ABO incompatibility, on the other hand, may lead to fetal hemolysis in the first pregnancy because of preexisting antibodies in the mother from infancy and usually has a milder disease course.
-Newborn infants may present with pallor, jaundice, and hepatosplenomegaly.
+Hemolytic disease of the fetus and newborn (HDFN) is a condition characterized by the destruction of fetal red blood cells (RBC) and subsequent anemia.
+It is commonly caused by a Rhesus (Rh) or ABO incompatibility between the mother and fetus, although other blood incompatibilities (e.g., Kell blood group incompatibility) can also cause HDFN.
+In Rh incompatibility, maternal IgG antibodies form after maternal exposure to fetal Rh-positive blood during birth or pregnancy-related complications (e.g., fetomaternal hemorrhage).
+The initial pregnancy is not affected; however, subsequent pregnancies are at risk of fetal hemolysis and, in severe cases, intrauterine hydrops fetalis.
+ABO incompatibility, on the other hand, may lead to fetal hemolysis in the first pregnancy because of preexisting antibodies in the mother, and it usually has a milder course of disease.
+Newborns may present with pallor, jaundice, and hepatosplenomegaly.
 Diagnosis of HDFN involves clinical and laboratory assessment for evidence of antibody-mediated hemolysis (e.g., Coombs test).
-Prenatal imaging may be considered to exclude hydrops fetalis.
+Prenatal imaging may be used to exclude hydrops fetalis.
 Treatment includes iron supplementation and, in the case of severe jaundice, phototherapy.
 In rare cases, extremely low hemoglobin (Hb) levels require transfusion of red cell concentrates.
 Since Rh incompatibility may be fatal, anti-D immunoglobulin prophylaxis is administered to Rh-negative pregnant women.
 ABO incompatibility, on the other hand, rarely presents with complications and does not require immunoglobulin prophylaxis.

-- ABO incompatibility: present in ∼ 20% of all pregnancies; however only ∼ 5–10% of the newborns from these pregnancies are symptomatic
+- ABO incompatibility: present in ∼ 20% of all pregnancies; however, only 5–10% of newborns from these pregnancies are symptomatic.

-- Rhesus incompatibility: rare following implementation of routine anti-D prophylaxis
+- Rh incompatibility: rare following routine anti-D prophylaxis

-- Highest risk: mother, blood group O; child, blood group A or B
+- Highest risk: mother with blood group O; newborn with blood group A or B

-- Maternal antibodies (anti-A and/or anti-B) against non-self antigens of the ABO system are present even if sensitization has not occurred; , therefore fetal hemolysis may occur during the first pregnancy
+- Maternal antibodies (anti-A and/or anti-B) against nonself antigens of the ABO system are present even if sensitization has not occurred ; , so fetal hemolysis may occur during the first pregnancy.

-- In a Rh-negative mother and Rh-positive child: maternal exposure to fetal blood → production of maternal IgM antibodies against the Rh antigen → over time, seroconversion to Rh-IgG (able to cross the placenta)
+- In an Rh-negative mother and Rh-positive newborn: maternal exposure to fetal blood (fetomaternal hemorrhage) → production of maternal IgM antibodies against the Rh antigen → over time, seroconversion to Rh-IgG (able to cross the placenta)

-- In a subsequent pregnancy with an Rh-positive child: rapid production of maternal IgG anti-D antibodies to fetal RhD antigens → Rh-IgG agglutination of fetal RBCs with → risk of HDFN with possible
+- In a subsequent pregnancy with an Rh-positive newborn: rapid production of maternal IgG anti-D antibodies to fetal RhD antigens → Rh-IgG agglutination of fetal RBCs with → risk of HDFN with possible

 - Neonatal anemia

-The diagnosis of HDFN requires evidence of hemolysis in the presence of a fetomaternal blood incompatibility.
-These parameters can be determined during the prenatal period after suggestive screening tests or postnatal period.
+The diagnosis of HDFN requires evidence of hemolysis in the presence of fetomaternal blood incompatibility.

 - Ultrasound: to determine

-- If newborn has signs of , conduct Coombs test (either direct or indirect)
+- If the newborn has signs of , conduct a Coombs test (either direct or indirect).

 |Incidence|| || |